Ball Arena: History

 The arena replaced McNichols Sports Arena as the home of the Avalanche and Nuggets.
 Groundbreaking for the arena on the 4.6 acre site was held on November 20, 1997, before reaching completion and opening in October 1999.
 Also included in the complex are a basketball practice facility used by the Nuggets, and the Breckenridge Brewery Mountain House', a restaurant accessible from within and outside the Center itself.
 The atrium of the building houses a suspended sculpture depicting various hockey and basketball athletes in action poses.

 Prior to the 2013–14 season, the octagonal scoreboard that was in use since the arena's opening was replaced with a new four-sided rectangular scoreboard.
 The two center faces measure 27 × 48 ft long, while the two end faces measure 21 × 25 ft wide.

 From its opening through 2020, the naming rights to the arena were held by PepsiCo, under which it was known as Pepsi Center.
 On October 22, 2020, the naming rights were sold to Broomfield-based Ball Corporation as part of a global multi-year agreement with Kroenke Sports & Entertainment (KSE), which also makes it the exclusive "sustainability partner" of the arena.
 As part of the agreement, all KSE-owned sports teams and venues will employ recyclable aluminum products provided by Ball to reduce plastic waste, with Ball Arena to transition to serving concessions in aluminum packaging by 2022.

-In May 2022, it was announced that the parking lots around Ball Arena would be redeveloped into a 55-acre mixed-use development as a means to reconnect the arena to Downtown.
-On October 21, 2024, the project was approved by the Denver City Council as a 64-acre development that will build over 6,000 housing units by 2050.
+In May 2022, it was announced that the parking lots around Ball Arena would be redeveloped into a 55 acre mixed-use development as a means to reconnect the arena to Downtown.
+On October 21, 2024, the project was approved by the Denver City Council as a 64 acre development that will build over 6,000 housing units by 2050.
+In September 2026, a $135 million renovation was announced that would upgrade the arena by the 2028–29 season which would include an expansion of the East Atrium with a new glass facade, new escalators, a new team shop, a widening of entrances and concourses, point-of-sale and tech upgrades, and three new clubs.

 Events

 Hockey

-The arena hosted the 2001 NHL All-Star Game, plus two Stanley Cup Finals series in 2001 and 2022.
+The arena hosted the 2001 NHL All-Star Game, plus two Stanley Cup Final series in 2001 and 2022.
 The Avalanche won both times, the first at home.